Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 for a $3$-hemisphere $H \subset \SI^{3}$.
 (See Corollary 5.8 of \cite{psconv}.)

-(A) Suppose that there exist three mutually overlapping bihedral $3$-crescents $R_1, R_2,$ and $R_3$ with $\{I_{R_i}|i=1,2,3\}$ in general position.
+\begin{description} \item[(II)(A)] Suppose that there exist three mutually overlapping bihedral $3$-crescents $R_1, R_2,$ and $R_3$ with $\{I_{R_i}|i=1,2,3\}$ in general position. \item[(II)(B)] Suppose that there exist no such triple of bihedral $3$-crescents. \end{description} We will defer (II)(B) to Section \ref{subsub:B}.

+Now assume (II)(A).
 By modifying the proofs of Lemma 11.1 and Proposition 11.1 of \cite{rdsv} for bihedral $3$-crescents, which are not necessarily radial as in the paper, we obtain that

-are homeomorphisms for a $3$-hemisphere $H$ and a compact convex set $K$.
+are homeomorphisms for a $3$-hemisphere $H$ and a nonempty compact properly convex set $K$.
 (For Lemma 11.1 and Proposition 11.1 of \cite{rdsv}, we do not need $I_{R}$ for each bihedral $3$-crescent to contain the origin.
-There is a typo in the third line of the proof of Lemma 11.1 of \cite{rdsv}.
+There is a mistake in the third line of the proof of Lemma 11.1 of \cite{rdsv}.
 We need to change $P_{1} \cap L_{1}$ and $P_{1}\cap L_{2}$ to $P_{1}\cap L_{2}$ and $P_{1}\cap L_{3}$ respectively. ) The general position property of $I_{R_i}$, $i=1, 2, 3$, implies that $K$ is properly convex.
-Also, the equation \eqref{eqn:Lhom} implies that $h_J|\Gamma_N$ is injective.
+Also, \eqref{eqn:Lhom} implies that $h_h|\Gamma_N$ is injective.